wp-plugins/calculated-fields-form/README.txt

 * Includes financial operations
 * Includes operations for date times management
 * Includes a script for saving the submitted data in an external database
+* Includes an add-on to integrate the forms with the WooCommerce products (Beta Version).

 You can either "**clone**" those calculated forms to complete your own form or create a new calculated form from scratch for your application.